Hangar-31/atlantamusicians.com/src/pages/donations.md

     title: Donations
     content_image: /assets/atlanta-musicians-placeholder-horizontal-red.png
     content_alt_text: Donations
-    content_text: The Atlanta Federation of Musicians has developed a scholarship program to encourage and support future professional instrumentalists.
+    content_text: "The Atlanta Federation of Musicians has developed a scholarship program to encourage and support future professional instrumentalists.
       Auditions are open to any instrumentalist in Georgia who is a graduating high school senior planning to pursue a career in music, and who has been accepted to a college or university music program.
-All scholarship contributions are tax-deductible and help us further support aspiring professional musicians!
-Click to find out how you can help today.
+All scholarship contributions are tax-deductible and help us further support aspiring professional musicians! "
     content_title: "DONATE "
     link_text: ""
     link_url: ""